svaarala/duktape/doc/duk-config.rst

   Duktape distributable includes a default duk_config.h which autodetects the the platform, compiler, and architecture, and uses default values for all Duktape configuration options.
-This header should work "out of the box" for Linux, OS X, Windows, and also for several more exotic platforms.
+This header should work "out of the box" for Linux, macOS, Windows, and also for several more exotic platforms.
 If you're using one of the supported platform and default options are acceptable, this should be your default choice.
 Note that ``DUK_OPT_xxx`` compiler command line options are no longer supported in Duktape 2.x; to use non-default